 Again, check with your company’s human resources or personnel department to learn if these withdrawals are allowed by your employer and how to apply for them.

 Frustrated by all of the strings that are attached to your 401K?
-Watch this video and learn about a wealth-building retirement account alternative.
+Download a FREE Report and discover a proven 401K alternative that gives you safety, predictability, control, liquidity, and guarantees.

 Once you are older than 59-1/2 and are ready to take withdrawals, you typically can take a lump-sum distribution or periodic distributions.
 A lump-sum distribution may give you a big chunk of cash right away, but you’ll pay income taxes on the entire amount right away.
 That can take a big bite out of your nest-egg all at once.
 If you wish to keep your money in your 401K plan (and your company allows that), you can typically select an amount to receive monthly or quarterly.
 You’re allowed to change that amount once a year, although some plans allow you to make changes more frequently.
 The key, of course, is to manage your distributions so you don’t outlive your money.

-There is a Better Way to Save for Retirement
+Discover a Safe, Flexible 401K Alternative to Save for Retirement

 There’s a little-known, but proven way to grow your retirement nest egg safely and predictably.
 It gives you an unbeatable combination of safety, predictability, liquidity, control and tax advantages.
 It’s a supercharged variation of an asset that has grown in value every single year for the past 160 years: Dividend-paying whole life insurance.
 But it’s not the whole life policy Suze Orman, Dave Ramsey and most financial experts talk about.
 Learn the differences here.
 These policies, known as Bank On Yourself-type policies, grow your cash up to 40 times faster than the policies most financial advisors know about, while reducing the commission paid to the insurance agent by 50-70%.

 - Request your FREE Analysis and find out how much money you could have – guaranteed – on the day you’ll want to tap into your plan and at any point along the way.
-You’ll also get a referral to an Authorized Advisor who can ensure your plan is structured properly to maximize the growth and minimize your taxes.
+Find out how to take back control of your retirement savings and avoid government restrictions and penalties!